Typeface: Script typefaces

 Script typefaces imitate handwriting or calligraphy.
 They do not lend themselves to quantities of body text, as people find them harder to read than many serif and sans-serif typefaces; they are typically used for logos or invitations.
 Historically, most lettering on logos, displays, shop frontages did not use fonts but was rather custom-designed by signpainters and engravers, so many emulate the styles of hand-drawn signs from different historical periods.
 The genre has developed rapidly in recent years due to modern font formats allowing more complex simulations of handwriting.
-Examples include Coronet (a quite simple design from 1937) and Zapfino (a much more complicated digital design).
+Examples include Coronet, a simple design from 1937, and Zapfino,a much more complicated digital design.